ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     </form>

 name
     Form name.
 The name of the form is used in JavaScript procedures to refer to various elements of the form.
-For an example, see the section `“Cursor management”, page 38 <#_bookmark38>`__.
+For an example, see the section :ref:`“Cursor management” <#_V456UG_cursor_management>`.

 action
     URL transmitted to the server, in the following format: